Non-linear anomalous Edelstein response at altermagnetic interfaces: Altermagnetic Rashba model

-{\it Definition of non-linear Edelstein responses --- } Clearly, the RSOC, with its in-plane spin-momentum locking, cannot alone produce an out-of-plane, transverse Edelstein response, i.e., $\chi_{xz}$ vanishes identically.
+Clearly, the RSOC, with its in-plane spin-momentum locking, cannot alone produce an out-of-plane, transverse Edelstein response, i.e., $\chi_{xz}$ vanishes identically.
 Even if the $\gamma$ term tends to align spins out-of-plane, RSOC in the presence of altermagnetism is not sufficient to induce a transversal response.
-Since $\varepsilon^\pm_{\mathbf{k}}=\varepsilon^\pm_{-\mathbf{k}}$, while $v_x^\pm(\mathbf{k})=-v_x^\pm(-\mathbf{k})$, the component $\chi_{xz}$ is seen to vanish being $s_z(-\mathbf{k})=s_z(\mathbf{k})$.
-Such an anomalous transversal response actually requires altermagnetism and a non-linear EE, as we will detail in the following.
-Indeed, the presence of an additional (effective) \textit{in-plane} magnetic field breaks the $\mathbf{k}\to -\mathbf{k}$ symmetry, thus allowing out-of-plane Edelstein responses.
-One may distinguish two types of non-linear response, one involving an in-plane electric and magnetic field and one involving only in-plane electric fields, but up to second order (see Appendix~\ref{app:scaling}).
+Such an anomalous transversal response actually requires altermagnetism and higher orders in the fields, as we will detail in the following.
+One may distinguish two types of non-linear (second order) responses, one involving an in-plane electric and magnetic field and one involving only in-plane electric fields to second order.
+In the following, we focus solely on the extrinsic contribution arising from impurity scattering.
+For such a model, the intrinsic interband Edelstein contribution, originating from the off-diagonal terms~\cite{li2015intraband}, vanishes by symmetry (see details in Appendix~\ref{app:intrinsic}).
+Other intrinsic effects, such as those related to quantum geometry~\cite{xiao2022intrinsic} or deviations from the rigid-band approximation~\cite{jia2024equivalence,kaplan2024unification}, could in principle be considered, but they are expected to be more relevant for complex multiband structures.
+Here, we highlight the standard contribution, which should also dominate for thin films on a substrate, where the constant-scattering-time approximation is valid~\cite{Johansson2021spin}.

 The case of combined electric and magnetic fields is most easily considered by introducing a Zeeman term in Eq.~\eqref{eq:ham_altermagnets_rashba}, orthogonal to the applied electric field $E_x$, of the form $H_{h}=h_y\sigma_y$ and then using Eq.~\eqref{eq:edel_suscept}.
 The $H_{h}$ term corresponds to an effective homogeneous spin splitting, which may arise from a Zeeman field or from weak ferromagnetism induced by Dzyaloshinskii–Moriya (DM) interactions, generally allowed by AM symmetries~\cite{wang2022magneto,milivojevic2024interplay,cheong2024altermagnetism,autieri2024staggered}.
-This response is nonlinear as it depends both linearly on electric field {\it and} magnetic coupling and vanishes when either one is zero (see Appendix~\ref{app:parameters}).
+The presence of the \textit{in-plane} magnetic field spontaneously breaks the $\mathcal{T}C_{4z}$ symmetry, allowing out-of-plane Edelstein response.
+This response is nonlinear as it depends both linearly on electric field {\it and} magnetic coupling and vanishes when either one is zero (see Appendix~\ref{app:spin_text_an}).
 Incorporating $\mathbf{h}$ directly into the Hamiltonian offers the advantage that it is easy to go beyond its linear response.